 Falling is one of the leading causes of injury in senior citizens.
 In fact, the National Council on Aging reports that, “falls result in more than 2.8 million injuries treated in emergency departments annually, including over 800,000 hospitalizations and more than 27,000 deaths.”
 Furthermore, in 2015, the cost of fall related injuries in the elderly topped 50 billion dollars!
-With one in four citizens aged 65 or older involved in falls each year, it is important to take care of yourself as you age and be able to prevent a fall related accident that could result in injury, or even worse, death.
+With one in four citizens aged 65 or older involved in falls each year, finding balance as we age is important to be able to prevent a fall related accident that could result in injury, or even worse, death.

 Why do we lose balance?